MicrosoftDocs/cpp-docs/docs/standard-library/future-functions.md

 The pseudo-function `INVOKE` is defined in [`<functional>`](../standard-library/functional.md).

-### Microsoft Specific
+**Microsoft specific**

 When the passed function is executed asynchronously, it's executed on Windows Thread Pool; see [Thread Pools](/windows/win32/procthread/thread-pools).
 The number of concurrent threads is limited to the thread pool default (currently 500).

+Prior to Windows 11 and Windows Server 2022, on systems with more than 64 logical processors, this number is capped by the number of logical processors in a single group.
+For more information, see [Processor Groups](/windows/win32/procthread/processor-groups).
-The number of threads concurrently executing on hardware is currently limited by the number of logical processor in the process's processor group, so it's effectively limited to 64; see [Processor Groups](/windows/win32/procthread/processor-groups).
+The number of threads concurrently executing on hardware is limited by the number of logical processor in the process's processor group, so it's effectively limited to 64.

+Starting with Windows 11 and Windows Server 2022, applications are no longer constrained by default to a single processor group.
+Instead, processes and their threads have processor affinities that by default span all processors in the system, across multiple groups on machines with more than 64 processors.
+So the number of threads concurrently executing on hardware is not limited to 64, but is instead limited by the number of logical processors in the system.

 ## <a name="future_category"></a> `future_category`